csprod02/RP1B_Final_Project/README.md

 `rp1b_dim_reduction.py` runs PCA, UMAP, and t-SNE before plotting the graphs shown as Figures 6-8 of my written report.

-Similarly to `rp1b_plots.py`, this script was designed to be run specifically on the data produced when running `rp1b_script.py` on the data provided in the `refSeqs_and_VCF` directory.
+Similarly to `rp1b_plots.py`, this script was designed to be run specifically on the data produced when running `rp1b_script.py` on the data provided in the `refSeqs_and_VCF_data` directory.

 ## Running all three scripts

 As was done during this project, all three scripts were run in the order shown using the commands listed below:
+**Note**: all files were located within the same directory.

 For *S. typhimurium*: `python rp1b_script.py -i parsnp.vcf -r S_typhimurium_HC5_296366_SAL_TC7523AA_AS.result.fasta.ref -j typh`